aymentig/Facebook-Social-Circles/README.md

 ## Project Overview

 The core of the project involves constructing an undirected graph from a dataset of Facebook connections, represented as edges between nodes (users).
 This is achieved by parsing an edge list from the file `"facebook/0.edges"`.
-To facilitate a more tangible understanding of the network's structure, the program generates a DOT file of the graph, which is further visualized as a PNG image using Graphviz.
+To facilitate a more tangible understanding of the network's structure, the program generates a DOT file of the graph.

 ## Analytical Components